bernhardAxonIvy/doc/source/designer-guide/configuration/environments.rst

 Environments
 ============

 Environments represent different runtime infrastructures.
-For example they can be used for different software development stages ("development", "testing", "production").
+For example they can be used for different software development stages ("development", "testing", "production"). :ref:`variables`, :ref:`Databases <database-configuration>`, :ref:`SOAP Web Services <webservice-clients-configuration>` and :ref:`Rest Clients <rest-clients-configuration>` comes with environment support.

-:ref:`variables`,
-:ref:`Databases <database-configuration>`,
-:ref:`SOAP Web Services <webservice-clients-configuration>` and :ref:`Rest Clients <rest-clients-configuration>` comes with environment support.
 Defining an environment value in these features is always optional.
-For example:
-If you have multiple environments and using Variables, you don't have to specify values for all environments.
+For example: If you have multiple environments and using Variables, you don't have to specify values for all environments.
 If one is missing, it will fallback to the default value.

+If you want define a configuration e.g. rest client for a specific environment then you need to create a new folder in your project for the given environment e.g: :file:`[project]/config/_[env]` > :file:`[project]/config/_dev`.
+Then you can copy the configuration file e.g. :file:`rest-clients.yaml` there.
+You can then edit this with the given editor - by double clicking on the file.

 Editor
 ------